Typee-Language/Typee/_Global_Documentation/typee_software_design.md

 It either generates a _validated intermediate code_ and tranfers it to the __Typee__ _Back-End_ or provides an errors report if errors have been detected by the _Scanner_ or the _Parser_.
-This report may be display on console and/or saved in log file.
+This report may be displayed on console and/or saved in log file.

 #### 3.1.3.1 Categorization of Identifiers